Shivansh-Shah/Imdb_movie/README.md

 - AmanKumarLahoti( BT2024123) :

-- PSaratCBharadwaj( BT2024179): Worked on Visualisation
+- PSaratCBharadwaj( BT2024179): Actively contributed to the development and debugging of visualisation.py and other project files, ensuring error resolution

 - Puttaraja Beedinalamath ( IMT2024091):
 ## Overview